 P-25.5 Appeal of Decision to Debar or Suspend

 The debarred or suspended person may appeal the Procurement Manager's decision to the Board within 10 days from the date of the decision.
-The Board's decision shall be final and conclusive, unless further appealed to a court of competent jurisdiction. deemed final action by the Consortium.
+The Board's decision shall be deemed final action by the Consortium.